ChatScript/ChatScript/WIKI/ChatScript-Advanced-Pattern-Manual.md

 Most patterns are easy to understand because what words they look at is usually staring you in the face.

-With indirection, you can pass patterndata from other topics, at a cost of obscurity.
+With indirection, you can pass pattern data from other topics, at a cost of obscurity.
 Declaring a macro does this.
 A `^` normally means a macro call (if what follows it is arguments in parens), or a macro argument.
 The contents of the macro argument are used in the pattern in its place.